Truth and Healing

 FSPA repatriates cultural items to Bad River Band of the Lake Superior Tribe of Chippewa

-The Franciscan Sisters of Perpetual Adoration recently had the opportunity to meet with Bishop James Powers and Father Jerome D’Souza while in Ashland, Wisconsin.
+The Franciscan Sisters of Perpetual Adoration met with Bishop James Powers and Father Jerome D’Souza while in Ashland, Wisconsin.
 The meeting was held June 2, the day after members of the FSPA Truth and Healing Team took part in a repatriation ceremony with the Bad River Tribe.
 During that ceremony, thirty-nine cultural items from FSPA, including 25 paintings by Peter Whitebird, were returned home.

 FSPA operated St. Mary’s Indian Boarding School from 1883 to 1969.
 And during the meeting with Bishop Powers and Father D’Souza, FSPA President, Sister Eileen McKenzie, explained, “We’re looking at the era of boarding schools through a different lens—a lens of cultural genocide.
 And, we’re understanding FSPA’s complicity in that era.”
 Sister Eileen was joined by eight members of the FSPA Truth and Healing Team, including sisters, affiliates and staff.
 Each member shared their experience of not only the repatriation ceremony, but of the education they’ve been undergoing, in earnest, since 2020.